Prestwald History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Prestwald Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Prestwald family to Ireland
+Migration of the Prestwald family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Prestwald were among these contributors, for they have been located in early North American records: Roger Presswood who landed in North America in 1700; Joan Prestwood, who settled in Virginia in 1666; and Richard Prestwood, who was on record in Baltimore in 1749..